ericcornelissen/svgo-action/README.md

 `push` as follows:

 > :warning: This will cause the entire Workflow to be run only when an SVG
 > changes.
-Steps that should run for every push or Pull Request must be
+Jobs that should run for every push or Pull Request must be specified
-> specified in a separate Workflow file.
+> in a separate Workflow file.

 ```yaml
 on: